Ya0h4cker/MyCTFstudy/web security/java/CommonCollections1.md

 * The `AnnotationInvocationHandler` class is a Java internal class, we need to construct an object by reflections.

-* The another parameter of the constructor function of `AnnotationInvocationHandler` class is an `Annotation` class except for `Map` class.
+* The another parameter of the constructor function of the `AnnotationInvocationHandler` class is an `Annotation` class except for `Map` class.
 In method `AnnotationInvocationHandler.readObject()`, a condition that the key of the decorated `Map` object is a method name of the `Annotation` object
 , should be satisfied to excute method `AnnotationInvocationHandler.memberValues.Entry.setValue()`.
 So use `Retention` or `Target Annotation` object.

 * In method `AnnotationInvocationHandler.invoke()`, a condition that the method of the proxied object is a non-parametric method should be satisfied to excute method `AnnotationInvocationHandler.memberValues.get()`.